Memorable Manitobans: Andrew Boak Alexander (1872-1937)

 Physician and surgeon.

-Born at Truro, Nova Scotia on 8 May 1872, son of John and Mary Alexander, brother of E. M. Crowe, he was educated at the Pictou Academy, Manitoba College, and the Manitoba Medical College (1897).
-He commenced a medical practice at Killarney, Manitoba in 1897.
-He came to Winnipeg in 1905.
-For more than 25 years he served as medical superintendent of the King George and King Edward municipal hospitals.
+Born at Truro, Nova Scotia on 8 May 1872, son of John and Mary Alexander, brother of Elizabeth Mary Crowe, he was educated at the Pictou Academy, Manitoba College, and the Manitoba Medical College (1897).
+He commenced a medical practice at Killarney in 1897 before returning to Winnipeg in 1905.
+For more than 25 years he served as Medical Superintendent of the King George and King Edward municipal hospitals.
 He retired in May 1937.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, 1911.
 C. W. Parker, editor.
 Canadian Press Association, Vancouver.